 So, apart from the food, what makes Bologna so different from other Italian cities?

 I found that it has a totally different feel to it.
 It is an industrial city, but more than that it is also known for its university.
 And because of that, it has a multicultural feeling.

 The people are warm and welcoming, and I appreciated the different café culture I found there.
 It is more acceptable for people to sit and enjoy their coffee with a pastry while sitting down, although locals still enjoy their morning coffee standing at the bar.

-I loved the city and even though it feels very different and at times seems grungier than other cities, I felt safe and welcomed.
+I loved the city and even though it feels very different and at times seems grungier than other cities, I felt safe.

 One thing you must do in Bologna is a food tour with a local so you can try traditional ragu (the original Bolognese), tortellini and mortadella – just a few things Bologna is famous for.

 I stayed in Bologna for five days, and others visit Bologna as a day trip.
 It is also popular as a weekend destination for Europeans.
 I don’t think one day does Bologna justice.
 There is so much to see, AND of course, there is all the food you should try.
 If you have no idea where to start planning, you can read – How to Plan Your Ultimate Trip to Bologna.

 Bologna is easy to walk around, but you can also jump on the City Red Bus, a hop on hop off bus that will familiarise you with the city.